Sujendra-23/tkproj/README.md

 # tkproj
-This repository contains all the projects done with tkinter using python
+This repository contains projects done with tkinter using python